Map of The New Weis Center grounds

 Norvin Green State Forest is adjacent to The New Weis Center property.
 Situated in the Highlands Region of Northern New Jersey, Norvin Green offers nearly 24 miles of trails, which feature great views, rugged terrain, waterfalls, and remains of old iron mines.

 Norvin Green State Forest is open to hiking only; no bicycles or motorized vehicles.
-Hikers may park in the OUTER parking lot of The New Weis Center; parking is NOT allowed along Snake Den Road or in the inner lot near the Highlands Natural Pool.
+Hikers may park in the OUTER parking lot of The New Weis Center; parking is NOT allowed along Snake Den Road or in the private lot near the Highlands Natural Pool.
+Please carry out all your trash!

 The New Weis Center grounds and parking lot close at dusk; allow yourself plenty of time to get back safely before dark.
 Bring a map and follow the trail markers!
 Trail maps are posted at the Warner kiosks, at the entrance to Norvin Green.
 Note that cellphone reception may be poor while in the forest.